pcbrom/pcbrom/README.md

 - Technologist in Commercial Management (in progress, 2025–) Federal University of Mato Grosso do Sul (UFMS), Brazil

-- PhD candidate in Computer Science (in progress, 2024–)
+- PhD in Computer Science (in progress, 2024–)
   University of Brasília (UnB), Brazil
   Advisor: Li Weigang